 You’ve probably already got a big screen in your house, though—a TV.
 At the end of the day, isn’t an HDTV just a giant, living-room-oriented computer monitor?

 Not exactly.
 While you can use a TV as a computer monitor in most cases, that doesn’t mean it’s the best option.
 In fact, it’s likely less attractive, convenient, and usable than you think (not to mention, probably not that cheap).
 There’s a reason dirt-cheap 32-inch HDTVs aren’t flying off the shelves to be used as budget-friendly jumbo screens.

-You definitely can use an HDTV as your PC's display, though.
+You definitely can use an HDTV as your PC’s display, though, and your television can also work in a pinch if you suddenly need a second screen.
 Here’s everything you need to know about how to set up a TV as a computer monitor—and why you might not want to.